m-lab/prometheus-bigquery-exporter/README.md

 Required columns:

  * `value` -- every query result must have a "value".
-If there is more than one row, then the query must also define labels to distinguish each value.

 Values should be integers or floats.

 Optional columns:

- * `label_*` -- to add metric labels define result columns that use names starting with the prefix `label_`, e.g. `label_machine` will create a label named "machine" with the value taken from the query results for that column.
+ * If there is more than one result row, then the query must also define labels to distinguish each value.
+Every column name that is not "value" will create a label on the resulting metric.
+For example, results with two columns, "machine" and "value" would create metrics with labels named "machine" and values from the results for that row.

    Labels should be strings.

    There is no limit on the number of labels, but you should respect the prometheus best practices by limiting label value cardinality.

 ## Example query

 The following query creates a "machine" label and counts the number of tests

 ```
+# TODO: replace with query using views.
+# TODO: replace with standard SQL syntax.
 SELECT
-    -- All metric labels should have a column name prefixed with "label_"
+    -- All columns not named "value" are added as metric labels.
     CONCAT(REPLACE(REGEXP_EXTRACT(task_filename,
         r'gs://.*-(mlab[1-4]-[a-z]{3}[0-9]+)-ndt.*.tgz'), "-", "."),
         ".measurement-lab.org") AS label_machine,